KhronosGroup/glTF/specification/README.md

 _This is a work-in-progress from the COLLADA Working Group; it is not an official Khronos-ratified specification yet.
 It is incomplete and subject to change.
 We've made it available early in the spirit of transparency to receive early community feedback.
 Please create [issues](https://github.com/KhronosGroup/glTF/issues) with your feedback._

 _In particular, the definition of materials are in flux, and work on animations and texture and geometry compression are still in the early stages.
-We are also initially focusing on WebGL, OpenGL and OpenGL ES need additional considerations._
+We are also initially focusing on WebGL.
+OpenGL and OpenGL ES need additional considerations._

 Editors